Mathematics Credit Exams

 Click here for an explanation of the different levels of calculus offered at Notre Dame.

-The credit exams are offered for incoming first-year students at 9:00 am on the Friday of Welcome Weekend.
-Please register by June 30th if you would like to take a math credit exam.
-If you are waiting to receive AP or IB scores before deciding whether to take a credit exam, you should still register for an exam by June 30th.
+The credit exams are offered for incoming first-year students during Welcome Week.
+Please register by August 1st if you would like to take a math credit exam.
+If you are waiting to receive AP or IB scores before deciding whether to take a credit exam, you should still register for an exam by August 1st.
 You will have the opportunity to cancel your registration after AP and IB scores have been received.

-Click here to register for a math credit exam during Welcome Weekend.
+Click here to register for a math credit exam during Welcome Week.